hevnsnt/Awesome_Incident_Response/README.md

 ### 2. Ensure you are logging the correct events:

 I have worked thousands of incidents, and I have never seen an organization that is logging all the data sources that would have been extremely helpful for the detection and/or response.
 Often this is because they simply do not know what to log, or a logging solution is something they have not tackled (or received expense approval for) yet.
 Having a logging plan is essential, as a security leader you can’t keep going back to get more budget as new applications, services, networks, or assets are introduced to your environment.
 These costs need to be built into the project BEFORE it was implemented, start that understanding at an executive level now.
-At the very basic level, you need to be logging the the most critical areas of your environment, and these logs should be located on a separate system and retained for at least 90 days.
+At the very basic level, you need to be logging the most critical areas of your environment, and these logs should be located on a separate system and retained for at least 90 days.
 For a indepth discussion about logging, see the Logging section of the [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md#2-ensure-you-are-logging-the-correct-events)

 ### 3. Regularly update software and systems: